joelob99/flatAsaAcl/README.md

         'any4': '0.0.0.0/0'
         'any6': '0000:0000:0000:0000:0000:0000:0000:0000/0'

+  - ACL_ELEMENT is the access-list command representation.
+This is not the same as the list shown by 'show access-list' command.

 Flattening changes object and object-group of ACE to those values.
 If an object-group has two or more objects, the ACE is expanded to the same number as objects in the object-group.
 For example, when object, object-group, and ACL are defined in the configuration as following, the ACL is expanded two entries.

 - Configuration: